nbpeterson3/CSI-GEP/README.md

 ## Benchmarking
 We show a complete example of benchmarking analysis on a simulated dataset with 250,000 cells and 25,000 genes.
 The simulated data is stored at simulated_data/.\
-Insert figure here
+Insert figure here.\
-Details can be found in Readme.md at Benchmarking/.
+Details can be found in Readme.md at benchmarking/.

 ## Docker